 Before you publish your site, when your sitemap is not yet generated and Google did not yet crawl your site, is the best time to check that there are no broken links or missing pages.

-If you had a site before and are now are switching to the Duda platform, check make sure your new site has a corresponding page for each of the pages on the old site to preserve the SEO ranking of the pages.
+If you had a site before and are now are switching to this platform, check make sure your new site has a corresponding page for each of the pages on the old site to preserve the SEO ranking of the pages.
 If you want to get rid of certain pages, create a URL redirect from a missing page to an actual page on your site.